The Premier’s Climate Change Council was established under the Climate Change and Greenhouse Emissions Reduction Act 2007.

 The inaugural Council was established in February 2008 for a period of three years.
-The Council is currently in its third term, which commenced in May 2014.
+The Council is currently in its fourth term, which commenced in July 2017.

 Council members can be appointed from a range of sectors, including state and local government, the business community, the environmental and conservation sector, the scientific community, and other sectors of the State’s community more generally.